qouteall/qouteall-blog/Cognitive-biases.md

 Examples of correlation of A and B are actually driven by another factor C:

 - The children wearing larger shoe has better reading skills: both driven by age.
-Just wearing a large shoe won't make you smarter.
+Just wearing a large shoe won't make the kid smarter.
 - Countries with more TVs had longer life expectancy: both driven by economy condition.
 Just buying a TV won't make you live longer.

 > Among my favorite examples of misunderstood fitness markers is a friend of a friend who had heard that grip strength was correlated with health.
 He bought one of this grip squeeze things, and went crazy with it, eventually developing tendonitis.